Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we have presented a systematic approach for constructing optimized two-hadron operators in lattice QCD by incorporating inter-hadron spatial wavefunctions.
-We argued that the distinct spatial profiles of two-hadron states (represented in coordinate space using given local hadron operators) allow for highly efficient state preparation/identification in lattice QCD calculations.
+We argued that realistic spatial wavefunctions allow for highly efficient state preparation/identification in lattice QCD calculations.
 To implement the optimized operators at the source, we have proposed a novel quark smearing technique, which assigns an inter-hadron wavefunction factor together with an independent $Z_3$ noise vector into quark.
 By doing so, the inter-hadron spatial wavefunction can be properly included without using computational expensive all-to-all quark propagators.

 As an explicit demonstration, we applied the method to $\Omega_{ccc}\Omega_{ccc}$ system in $^1S_0$ channel.
-We first determine the inter-hadron spatial wavefunctions using the HAL QCD potential derived from the wall source.
-With these wavefunctions, we construct the optimized two-hadron operators for the ground state and the first excited state at the source.
-Correlation functions corresponding to the optimized two-hadron operators show stable spatial profiles against Euclidean time, leading to clear identification of spectra with an energy gap as narrow as $\sim 5$ MeV, although both spectra are around $2m_{\Omega_{ccc}}\simeq9700$ MeV.
+We first determined the inter-hadron spatial wavefunctions using the HAL QCD potential derived from the wall source.
+With these wavefunctions, we constructed the optimized two-hadron operators for the ground state and the first excited state at the source.
+Correlation functions calculated using the optimized two-hadron operators show stable spatial profiles against a long range of Euclidean time, leading to clear identification of spectra with an energy gap as narrow as $\sim 5$ MeV, although both spectra are around $2m_{\Omega_{ccc}}\simeq9700$ MeV.
 These operators, when applied at the sink of the correlation functions from the wall/compact source, are also found to be able to identify respective states out of a tower of states.
+As a comparison, we performed a variational study using the plane-wave operators, and found that the wavefunction-optimized operators outperform combinations of limited plane-wave operators.